 Related reading: How Construction Claims Attorneys Can Review Delay Analysis

-It’s a well-structured course that finds its place among the top of this list.
+It’s a well-structured course that finds its place at the top of this list.

 4. Forensic Schedule Analysis including Primavera P6

-This course is designed for aimed for planning engineers, contract managers, civil engineers, quantity surveyor and any professional who wants to develop its career as a Forensic Delay Analyst.
+This course is designed for aimed for planning engineers, contract managers, civil engineers, quantity surveyors,s and any professional who wants to develop their career as a Forensic Delay Analyst.